-The startup journey: How Lytic found focus through the Health Tech Venture Challenge
+The startup journey: How Clearstep found focus through the Health Tech Venture Challenge

 Last fall marked the beginning of the first-ever Health Tech Venture Challenge: a joint initiative of MATTER and Advocate Aurora Health that called on health technology startups to submit novel solutions capable of improving the primary care experience for patients and their providers.

-In December, Advocate Aurora Health found their winner in Lytic, a digital health startup developing a virtual triage technology and a digital front door for healthcare.
-Lytic won $10,000, a six-month membership at MATTER and the opportunity to collaborate with top leaders and subject matter experts from Advocate Aurora Health.
+In December, Advocate Aurora Health found their winner in Clearstep (formerly Lytic), a digital health startup developing a virtual triage technology and a digital front door for healthcare.
+Clearstep won $10,000, a six-month membership at MATTER and the opportunity to collaborate with top leaders and subject matter experts from Advocate Aurora Health.

-In commemoration of the launch of the second annual Health Tech Venture Challenge, we’re taking a look back at Lytic’s journey.
+In commemoration of the launch of the second annual Health Tech Venture Challenge, we’re taking a look back at Clearstep’s journey.

 The origin story: realizing WebMD is not enough

 The day Bilal Naved began his MD/PhD program at Northwestern’s Feinberg School of Medicine, he started receiving calls from friends and family.

 What do I do for my sore throat?
 How do I make my stomach stop hurting?
 What do I do about my stubbed toe?

 These questions led Bilal to do some research: What does the average person (who doesn’t know someone studying medicine) do when they have a symptom?

 The answer was that they go on WebMD — and walk away thinking they have a terminal illness instead of the common cold.